 Need Help?
 Call us +44 (0) 203 178 2048

 How Much Does a Youth Mobility Scheme Visa Cost?

 The Youth Mobility Scheme Visa can only be obtained from a visa application centre outside the UK.
-The application fee for the visa is £259 and this needs to be paid at the time of application.
+The application fee for the visa is £298, which needs to be paid at the time of application.
 The NHS Immigration Health Surcharge (IHS) is also payable and needs to be paid at the time of application.
-The IHS fee for a Youth Mobility Scheme Visa is at the discounted rate of £470 per year, meaning £940 is payable for the full 2 year visa.
+The IHS fee for a Youth Mobility Scheme Visa is at the discounted rate of £470 per year, meaning £940 is payable for the full 2-year visa.

 Rights and Permissions Under the Youth Mobility Scheme Visa

 The Youth Mobility Scheme visa allows you to:

 - Engage in studies, although certain courses may require an Academic Technology Approval Scheme certificate.